-The primordial pouch is a developmental feature unique to cats.
+The primordial pouch is an anatomical feature unique to cats.
 And yes, all felines have this structure.
 In fact, this pouch stays with cats throughout their entire lives!

 If you’ve ever wondered what the purpose of a cat’s primordial pouch is, keep reading.
 We’ll tell you everything you need to know about this interesting feline anatomy.